-UI Health recently received two prestigious awards from the American Heart Association/American Stroke Association (AHA/ASA) that recognize our commitment to providing effective stroke and heart failure care using the most advanced procedures available.
+UI Health again received two prestigious awards from the American Heart Association/American Stroke Association (AHA/ASA) that recognize our quality and commitment in providing effective stroke and heart failure care using the most advanced procedures available.

-The AHA/ASA honored UI Health with the Get With the Guidelines®-Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor Roll Elite Plus — the highest level of recognition from the AHA/ASA — and the Get with the Guidelines®-Heart Failure Gold Plus Quality Achievement Award with Target: Heart Failure Honor Roll.
+The AHA/ASA honored UI Health with the Get With the Guidelines®-Stroke Gold Plus with Target: Stroke Honor Roll Elite Plus and Advanced Therapy — the highest level of recognition from the AHA/ASA — and the Get with the Guidelines®-Heart Failure Gold Plus Quality Achievement Award with Target: Heart Failure Honor Roll.

-This is the third consecutive year UI Health has received the top stroke award and second consecutive it has achieved the heart failure designation; the Heart Failure program earned the Silver Quality Achievement Award received in 2017.
+This is the fourth consecutive year UI Health has received the top stroke award and third consecutive it has achieved the heart failure designation.

 These awards recognize UI Health's commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 Hospitals must achieve 85% or higher adherence to all stroke achievement indicators for two or more consecutive 12-month periods and achieve 75% or higher compliance with five of eight stroke quality measures to receive the Gold Plus Quality Achievement Award.